Pradeep-Gopal/Final_Competition_ARIAC_Agile_Robotics_for_Industrial_Automation_Competition/README.md

 Follow these instructions to run the package after installing ARIAC

 1. Copy the package and paste it in /ariac_ws/src
+2. Rename the package to final-group1
-2. Open a terminal and type the following commands
+3. Open a terminal and type the following commands
 ```
 cd /ariac_ws
 catkin build final-group1